Cellular biological materials have intricate interior structures, self-organised in hierarchies to

 Substitutes for human bone and the coating of orthopedic prostheses are produced by similar methods.

-used to produce the structural array, ensuring a rational optimised and
+Watercube digital structural model.
+The mathematics of foam geometries are used to produce the structural array, ensuring a rational optimised and buildable structural geometry. |

-Injecting a stream of gas bubbles into liquid metals is the basic technique for producing foamed metals, but preventing the bubbles from collapsing is difficult.
+basic technique for producing foamed metals, but preventing the bubbles from collapsing is difficult.

 Adding a small quantity of insoluble particles to slow the flow of the liquid metal stabilises the bubbles in the production of aluminium foam sheets, produced with open or closed cells on the surface.
 Aluminium foams can be cast in complex 3D forms, are stronger and more rigid than polymer foams, can tolerate relatively high temperatures, and are recyclable and stable over time.